bobalicious/amoss/README.md

 * Generally not affected by changes the implementation of the method under test that affect the order of processing in, or number of method calls made by the method under test.
 * Is affected by changes in the implementation of the method under test where the change results in different values being returned by the methods being stubbed.

-### Strict Test Double
+### Strict Test Stub

-Similar to a Test Double, although is defined in such a way that *only* the methods that are configured are allowed to be called.
+Similar to a Test Stub, although is defined in such a way that *only* the methods that are configured are allowed to be called.

 Also typically used when the object being stubbed is not the focus of the test, and potentially the parameter values being passed in are not of importance.

 However, it is implied that it is important that *other* methods, those not specified, are *not* called.

-Is not particularly brittle to changes in the implementation of the class being 'doubled'.
+Is not particularly brittle to changes in the implementation of the class being 'stubbed'.
 However, tests may start to break when the implementation under test changes and new methods are called against that object.

 #### Is characterised by the pattern: allows.method.with.returning